 With more staff come more managerial duties, which will drive both employment and wages higher across the state for healthcare administrators.
 Between just 2019 and 2020 the average salary for healthcare management and administrators increased by over $4,000.

 Factors Contributing to Rapid Job Growth in Healthcare Administration

-Much of that is down to the state’s election to expand Medicaid coverage in January of 2014.
+Much of that is down to the state’s decision to expand Medicaid coverage in January of 2014.
 According to the Kentucky Center for Economic Policy, healthcare jobs were in a decline across the state prior to that point; afterward, a steady upward trend has seen current healthcare employment numbers climb beyond 250,000, fueled in part by a more than $3 billion increase in spending post-expansion.

 Healthcare Administrator Salaries in Kentucky Differ by Location

 Although Lexington-Fayette is only the second largest urban center in the state for medical administrator employment, it offers lucrative salary levels for the role.
 The median of $97,310 is close the the national average and virtually tied with the Elizabethtown-Fort Knox area, while the top ten percent, consisting of the most experienced and responsible leaders in the role, earn at least $166,590.

 - 90th percentile: $147,080